ioBroker/plugin-sentry/README.md

 }
 ```

-Two additional optional configuration options that can be also be provided if required:
+Two additional optional configuration options that can be also provided if required:

 ```json
 "plugins": {